Olive Leaf Extract: 11 Health Benefits And How To Make It

 What Is Olive Leaf Extract?
 What Is Unique About Olive Leaves?

-Olives and olive oil are reservoirs of health benefits.
+There are many known health benefits of olives and olive oil.
 But the leaves of olive trees are no less

 !
 Olive leaf extract is extracted from olive leaves by soaking them in alcohol or water for an extended period.